What is NSF’s NOIRLab?

 Which facilities are operated through NOIRLab?

-NOIRLab operates five programs: el Observatorio Interamericano de Cerro Tololo (CTIO), el Community Science and Data Center (CSDC), Observatorio Nacional de Kitt Peak (KPNO), Observatorio Internacional Gemini, y el Large Synoptic Survey Telescope (LSST) operaciones.
+OIRLab operates five programs: el Observatorio Interamericano de Cerro Tololo (CTIO), el Community Science and Data Center (CSDC), Observatorio Nacional de Kitt Peak (KPNO), Observatorio Gemini, y el Vera C. Rubin Observatory operations.

 Who manages NOIRLab?